Introduction

 DDoS considerations

-Also refer to the Gateway service principles section of this document for general advice on DDoS mitigations.
+Also refer to the Gateway service principles section of this guidance for general advice on DDoS mitigations.

 Authoritative name server settings

-Authoritative name servers (authoritative name servers) provide a domain name to an IP address resolution (and vice versa) to DNS recursive resolvers.
+Authoritative name servers provide a domain name to an IP address resolution (and vice versa) to DNS recursive resolvers.

 Null MX

-When a domain is not expected to send and receive email, organisations should configure a Null MX record (.
+When a domain does not need to send and receive email, organisations should configure a Null MX record (.
 MX 0 .) for that domain.
+For more information, refer to How to combat fake emails.

 DNSSEC

-Organisations should implement DNSSEC where possible on their principal domains and, where practical, on any secondary domains.
-For more information, refer to the Implementing DNSSEC section below.
+Organisations should implement DNSSEC on their principal domains where possible, and on any secondary domains where practical.
+For more information, refer to the Implementing DNSSEC section.

 CNAME

-Organisations should be aware of, and monitor for, risks associated with the use of Canonical Name (CNAME) records.
-Organisations should monitor domains that use CNAME records that point to resources hosted outside of their organisation including for unexpected content changes that may indicate a sub-domain takeover.
+Organisations should be aware of, and monitor for, the risks of using of Canonical Name (CNAME) records.
+Organisations should monitor domains that use CNAME records that point to resources hosted externally, including for unexpected content changes that may indicate a subdomain takeover.
+For more information, refer to Microsoft’s guidance to prevent dangling DNS entries and avoid subdomain takeover.

 MTA-STS

 MTA-STS is a standard that allows domain owners to define a security policy signal to communicate email with third parties by only using encrypted channels.
-This protocol requires a number of configuration changes, including a DNS TXT record that is used to signal that a domain supports MTA-STS, and a web service to host the security policy.
-By design, the security policy can result in the non-delivery of email where secure delivery channels cannot be negotiated (e.g. negotiation failure, service misconfiguration, or network failures).
+This protocol requires a number of configuration changes – including a DNS TXT record used to signal that a domain supports MTA-STS – and a web service to host the security policy.
+By design, the security policy can result in the non-delivery of email where secure delivery channels cannot be negotiated (e.g. negotiation failure, service misconfiguration or network failures).

-Organisations should create a Certification Authority Authorisation (CAA) related TXT record to specify what certificate authorities (CAs) are allowed to issue certificates for the domain.
-This may not be practical if the organisation is using cloud Platform-as-a-Service technologies.
+Organisations should create a CAA related TXT record for the domain to specify the certificate authority(CA) that is allowed to issue certificates, noting it is possible to define more than one CA. This may not be practical if the organisation is using cloud Platform as a Service (PaaS) technologies.

 Recursive resolvers (recursive DNS servers)

-A DNS resolver (also known as a recursive resolver, or domain resolver, or DNS forwarders) is a server that discovers a host name by querying the DNS server hierarchy to match and provide an IP address for ICT systems to connect to.
+A DNS resolver – also known as a recursive resolver, a domain resolver, or DNS forwarders – is a server that discovers a host name by querying the DNS server hierarchy to match and provide an IP address for ICT systems to connect to.

-The original DNS protocol did not offer protections to prevent the observation or modification of DNS traffic.
-A number of security enhancement have been developed since to provide security enhancements for both integrity and confidentiality of DNS traffic, particularly as the traffic flows pass between security domains.
+The original DNS protocol did not offer protections to prevent observing or modifying DNS traffic.
+Several security enhancements have been developed to provide better security for both integrity and confidentiality of DNS traffic.
+Particularly as the traffic flows pass between security domains.
 Consumers and providers of gateway services should ensure that gateway services support established and emerging DNS security standards.
-By supporting modern DNS standards, consumers of gateways can maintain the ability to enforce security policies and security observability in these gateways, while also offering the consumers of gateway services improved security outcomes (integrity and confidentiality) for DNS traffic.
+By supporting modern DNS standards, consumers of gateways can continue to enforce security policies and security observability in these gateways, while also offering the consumers of gateway services improved security outcomes for DNS traffic.

-For Commonwealth entities, better security practice is that name resolution is not made available to internal endpoints (systems requiring internet access should configured to use a gateway web proxy).
-Where internal name resolution is necessary, firewall rules should enforce an organisation’s security policy that internal corporate systems can only use approved gateway DNS resolvers (that is, endpoints cannot directly connect to the internet for name resolution, and a gateway recursive resolver is the only method for DNS traffic to pass between security domains).
+For Commonwealth entities, it is recommended that name resolution should not be available to internal endpoints.
+Instead, configure systems requiring internet access to use a gateway web proxy.
+For internal name resolution, firewall rules must ensure that internal corporate systems only use approved gateway DNS resolvers.
+That is, endpoints cannot directly connect to the internet for name resolution, and a gateway recursive resolver is the only method for DNS traffic to pass between security domains.

-DNS recursive resolution should only be made available to hosts that specifically require this to function properly.
-In other words, recursion to the internet DNS hierarchy should be denied by default.
-Where DNS resolution through a proxy configuration on an endpoint is not sufficient to meet business requirements, internal systems should be configured to use an internal recursive resolver service that is chained to a gateway recursive resolver.
-This gateway service should provide security policy enforcement capabilities through a PDNS Service, as well as ensure security observability capabilities (such as identifying abuse of the protocol through logging, telemetry analysis, and intrusion prevention capabilities).
-As new DNS protocols that leverage TLS version 1.3 (inheriting Perfect Forward Security) are developed, deep packet inspection capabilities will need to be deployed within the recursive resolver itself, rather than relying on capturing DNS traffic such as DNS-over-TLS (DoT).
+DNS recursive resolution should only be made available to hosts that specifically need it to function properly.
+Otherwise, deny recursion to the internet DNS hierarchy by default.
+Where DNS resolution through a proxy configuration on an endpoint is not sufficient to meet business requirements, configure internal systems to use an internal recursive resolver service that is chained to a gateway recursive resolver.
+This gateway service should provide security policy enforcement capabilities through a PDNS service.
+It should also ensure security observability capabilities such as identifying abuse of the protocol through logging, telemetry analysis, and intrusion prevention capabilities.
+As new DNS protocols that leverage TLS version 1.3 (inheriting Perfect Forward Security) are developed, deep packet inspection (DPI) capabilities will need to be deployed within the recursive resolver itself, rather than relying on capturing DNS traffic such as DNS-over-TLS (DoT).

-Exposing recursive resolvers to the internet (effectively making them ‘open recursive resolvers’) has historically been a security anti-pattern (i.e. an undesirable outcome).
-An application programming interface (API) that has brokered access to recursive resolvers, through DoT, DNS-over-HTTP (DoH) or DNS-over-QUIC (DoQ), allows a PDNS service to be directly internet-exposed in order to support mobile and remote workers, and more easily attributes a DNS lookup with a user (facilitating faster CSIR).
+Exposing recursive resolvers to the internet (effectively making them ‘open recursive resolvers’) is historically a security anti-pattern, which is an undesirable outcome.
+An application programming interface (API) that has brokered access to recursive resolvers – through DoT, DNS over HTTP (DoH), or DNS over QUIC (DoQ) – allows a PDNS service to be directly internet-exposed to support mobile and remote workers, and more easily attributes a DNS lookup with a user (facilitating faster CSIR).

-Organisations should monitor and investigate DNS traffic attempting to connect directly to the internet, or for unauthorised and unnecessary connections to internal recursive resolves.
-Such connection attempts should be investigated to determine root cause (such as application misconfiguration or malicious applications).
+Organisations should monitor and investigate DNS traffic attempting to connect directly to the internet, or unauthorised and unnecessary connections to internal recursive resolvers.
+Investigate such connection attempts to determine the root cause (such as application misconfiguration or malicious applications).

-Recursive resolvers should be configured to forward logs, telemetry and other specified data to an organisation’s SOC, where both current and historical data can be analysed for IoC.
+Configure recursive resolvers to forward logs, telemetry and other specified data to an organisation’s SOC, where both current and historical data can be analysed for IoC.

-The protection of users using mobile devices (such as laptops, mobile phones and tablets) has historically required the use of a Virtual Private Network (VPN) in order to route traffic through the organisation’s gateway.
-The availability of new cloud-delivered gateway capabilities offers organisations new architectural options for mobile and distributed workforces, while retaining a consistently deployed security policy.
+Historically, the protection of users using mobile devices (e.g. laptops, mobile phones and tablets) needed a virtual private network (VPN) to route traffic through the organisation’s gateway.
+The availability of new cloud-delivered gateway capabilities offers new architectural options for mobile and distributed workforces, while retaining a consistently deployed security policy.
 By deploying device configuration (e.g. through an MDM solution) it is possible to enforce the use of cloud-hosted security services (such as web proxies or PDNS services), without the requirement to hair-pin traffic through a traditional monolithic gateway.
-It should be noted that moving gateway-related policy enforcement to the endpoint, should impact the scope of a gateway’s Infosec Registered Assessors Program (IRAP) assessment, and a representative example of an endpoint device should be provided to the assessors.
+Note that moving gateway-related policy enforcement to the endpoint will impact the scope of a gateway’s Infosec Registered Assessors Program (IRAP) assessment, and a representative example of an endpoint device need to be provided to IRAP assessors.

 Recursive resolvers should be dual-stacked, and zone files should be configured for both A and Quad A records.
 Recursive resolvers should operate equally effectively over IPv4 and IPv6.

-Recursive resolvers, including PDNS services, should support Name Query Minimisation (also known as QNAME minimisation).
+Recursive resolvers (including PDNS services) should support Name Query Minimisation (QNAME minimisation).
 QNAME minimisation reduces the amount of data sent from recursive resolvers to the authoritative name server.
+For more information, refer to IETF’s guide RFC 7816: DNS Query Name Minimisation to Improve Privacy.

 Common attacks

-Organisations should be aware that DNS tunnelling through recursive resolvers (or directly to the internet) can facilitate post-compromise data exfiltration and malware command and control.
+Organisations should be aware that DNS tunnelling through recursive resolvers (or directly to the internet) could facilitate post-compromise data exfiltration and malware command and control.

-By design, recursive resolvers connect to authoritative name servers, enabling DNS tunnelling attacks.
+By design, recursive resolvers connect to authoritative name servers, which enables DNS tunnelling attacks.
 Even where systems are configured to use gateway resolvers, DNS tunnelling attacks can still occur.

-DNS logs and telemetry should be used by SOCs to derive intelligence from accumulated data to identify historical attacks that would otherwise go undetected.
+An organisation’s SOC should use DNS logs and telemetry to derive intelligence from accumulated data to identify historical attacks that would otherwise go undetected.

-Recursive resolvers should have the capability to integrate CTI from a variety of reliable sources, as well as the ability to automatically act on other authoritative sources of threat intelligence (such as through STIX, TAXII or MISP delivery mechanisms).
-Other gateway systems (such as mail relays and web proxies) should use a reputation database or a PDNS system, either inherent in the platform or from an upstream PDNS service.
-Recursive DNS systems should be architected to support a SOC in the rapid identification (either directly or indirectly) of endpoints attempting to resolve known bad domain names.
+Recursive resolvers should have the capability to integrate CTI from various reliable sources, and the ability to automatically act on other authoritative sources of threat intelligence (e.g. through STIX, TAXII or MISP delivery mechanisms).
+Other gateway systems (e.g. mail relays and web proxies) should use a reputation database or a PDNS system, either within their platform or from an upstream PDNS service [PDF 580 KB].
+Architect recursive DNS systems to support a SOC in the rapid identification of endpoints (either directly or indirectly) attempting to resolve known bad domain names.
+For further information about securing DNS infrastructure, refer to (DRAFT) NIST SP 800-81r3 Secure Domain Name System (DNS) Deployment Guide.

 DoT, DoH and DoQ

-As a general rule, organisations should aim for an equivalent, or better, security feature-set when adopting new recursive resolver capabilities.
-Care should be taken to ensure the adoption of new standards does not introduce security blind-spots for an organisation’s system administrators and security teams.
+As a general rule, organisations should aim for an equivalent, or better, security feature set when adopting new recursive resolver capabilities.
+Ensure the adoption of new standards does not introduce security visibility issues for system administrators and security teams.

-Like many internet protocols, the DNS has evolved over time to improve security of the protocol, in ways that can make maintaining security visibility and policy enforcement challenging.
-DoT, DoH and DoQ are the standards that provide encryption between clients (stub resolvers) and recursive resolvers.
-While DNSSEC provides integrity validation to prevent tampering of unencrypted DNS traffic, these newer protocols (DoT, DoH and DoQ) provide both confidentiality and integrity features between a client (stub resolver) and a recursive resolver.
-At the time of writing, these additional security features are not widely supported upstream between a recursive resolver and an upstream authoritative name servers.
+Like many internet protocols, the DNS has evolved over time to improve security of the protocol, which can make maintaining security visibility and policy enforcement challenging.
+DoT, DoH and DoQ are encryption standards between clients (stub resolvers) and recursive resolvers.
+Unlike DNSSEC, which provides integrity validation to prevent tampering of unencrypted DNS traffic, these newer protocols offer both confidentiality and integrity protection.
+Currently, these extra security features are not widely supported upstream between a recursive resolver and an authoritative name server.

-Organisations that intend to adopt DoT and DoQ will need to make firewall changes to permit the specific protocol ports (DoT and DoQ use tcp/853 and udp/8853, respectively).
-As DoH uses standard HTTPS port (tcp/443), and is typically configurable in both applications (e.g. web browsers) and operating systems, organisations need to consider how they manage security policies on corporate devices through MDM or Group Policy.
-Content categorisation features within web proxies and PDNS solutions can also be used to enforce security policies where endpoint management is not possible or undesirable (e.g. IoT devices, unmanaged operating systems).
-A combination of firewall rules (domain, IP address and classification-based rules) and endpoint configuration management, and proxy configuration should be used to enforce an organisation’s DNS-related security policy.
+Organisations that intend to adopt DoT and DoQ must make firewall changes to permit the specific protocol ports (tcp/853 and udp/8853 respectively).
+As DoH uses standard HTTPS port (tcp/443) and is typically configurable in both applications (e.g. web browsers) and operating systems, organisations should consider how they manage security policies on corporate devices through MDM or Group Policy.
+Organisations can also use content categorisation features within web proxies and PDNS solutions to enforce security policies where endpoint management is not possible or undesirable (e.g. Information of Things devices and unmanaged operating systems).
+A combination of firewall rules (domain, IP address and classification-based rules),endpoint configuration management, and proxy configuration should be used to enforce an organisation’s DNS-related security policy.

 Protective DNS

-A PDNS service consists of a recursive resolver that is designed to prevent the name resolution of known malicious domain names, effectively preventing client endpoints from connecting to known bad endpoints.
-PDNS services implement block-lists (typically by leveraging Response Policy Zone (RPZ)) derived from CTI, and generate logs and telemetry that are used by an organisation’s SOC as part of its cyber security incident detection capabilities.
+A PDNS service consists of a recursive resolver designed to prevent the name resolution of known malicious domain names, effectively preventing client endpoints from connecting to known bad endpoints.
+PDNS services implement block-lists, typically by leveraging response policy zones.
+This is derived from CTI and generates logs and telemetry that an organisation’s SOC uses for cyber security incident detection.

-PDNS services protect ICT systems by responding to requests, for a known malicious domain, with either a ‘sinkhole’ DNS response or by providing a response that indicates no IP address was found for the malicious domain (that is, NXDOMAIN).
+PDNS services protect ICT systems by responding to requests for a known malicious domain, with either a ‘sinkhole’ DNS response or by providing a response that indicates no IP address was found for the malicious domain (NXDOMAIN).
 A DNS sinkhole resolves requests for a known bad domain with the IP address of a known good domain.
-This may, in turn, allow a browser to resolve a website, or prevent malware from receiving command and control.
+This may then allow a browser to resolve a website, or prevent malware from receiving command and control.
 A PDNS service should be able to prevent name resolution based on both the reputation of the domain name being requested, and the resolved IP address(es).
 As PDNS services perform a security policy enforcement function, the PDNS services should be considered a gateway function.

-A PDNS service is unable to provide protection for services that connect directly by IP address, or when the name resolution bypasses a gateway recursive resolver (such as browsers using DoT or DoH using a third-party resolver, or when corporate devices are used off network).
-Some PDNS services support endpoint agents which can offer the benefits of PDNS to mobile endpoints by using DoT or DoH.
+A PDNS service cannot provide protection for services that connect directly by IP address, or when the name resolution bypasses a gateway recursive resolver (such as browsers using DoT or DoH using a third-party resolver, or when corporate devices are used off network).
+Some PDNS services support endpoint agents, which can offer the benefits of PDNS to mobile endpoints by using DoT or DoH.

-While content categorisation has become a standard web proxy capability, PDNS services may also provide organisations the ability to block access to content based on categorisation (e.g. adult, illegal, user tracking, or streaming content) at the time of name resolution.
+While content categorisation has become a standard web proxy capability, PDNS services may also allow organisations to block access to content based on categorisation (e.g. adult, illegal, user tracking, or streaming content) at the time of name resolution.

-Certain security platforms may have their assessment and evaluation functions impaired if they have implemented a reputation database used to determine risk in combination with a PDNS service.
+Security platforms that use reputation databases with PDNS services to assess risk may experience impaired assessment and evaluation functions.
 Examples where this may be relevant include web proxies, mail relays, sandbox and malware analysis platforms, and SIEM tools.
-Service provider advice should be considered when determining if an upstream PDNS resolver service could impair security features.
-Note that devices should be configured to generate equivalent logging and telemetry generation when it is not possible to use an upstream PDNS service.
+Consider advice from service providers advice when assessing if an upstream PDNS resolver service could impair security features.
+Devices should be configured to generate equivalent logging and telemetry when it is not possible to use an upstream PDNS service.
 Security appliances that natively use reputation-based filtering should not be required to use an upstream PDNS service where they have been configured to use their own PDNS functionality.

 Case Study 2: Mail gateway using an upstream PDNS provider

-This example describes the situation where a mail gateway appliance with a built-in reputation database is configured to use an upstream PDNS provider.
+This example describes a situation where a mail gateway appliance with a built-in reputation database is configured to use an upstream PDNS provider.

-As the reputation check for the domains within the email has passed, the email is then passed on to the next device in the chain for delivery in order to reach the recipient end user.
+As the reputation check for the domains within the email passes, the email moves to the next device in the delivery chain to reach the recipient.

-Domain Name System Security Extensions (DNSSEC) is an extension of DNS that provides cryptographic integrity and a certified chain of trust.
-This allows name servers to prove that they are the authoritative server for the zone and that their responses have not been tampered with.
+DNSSEC is an extension of DNS that provides cryptographic integrity and a certified chain of trust.
+This allows name servers to prove they are the authoritative server for the zone and that their responses have not been tampered with.
+DNSSEC is relevant for both authoritative name servers and recursive resolvers.

 DNSSEC provides a level of authenticity between recursive resolvers and authoritative name servers that is not yet replicated in newer DNS technology.
 DNSSEC should be implemented where encrypted transport between resolvers and authoritative name servers is not available.